 Individuals in this clinical position are responsible for providing case coordination, individual, group and/family therapy and crisis intervention.
-This position functions as a member of a team to carry out the NLCMHA’s clinical, emergency and assessment services.
-This position reports to the Operations Manager or CMCO as assigned.
+This position functions as a member of the Family Assessment & Safety Team (FAST) children’s mobile crisis team to carry out the NLCMHA’s clinical, emergency and assessment services.
+This position reports to the Operations Manager as assigned.
 This position provides no direct supervisory responsibilities.

 ESSENTIAL POSITION FUNCTIONS (listing Position Specific functions first):